Azure/PSRule.Rules.Azure/docs/en/rules/Azure.AKS.HttpAppRouting.md

 - Encryption in transit over TLS.
 - Multiple replicas.

-Azure provides a production ready ingress controller _Application Gateway Ingress Controller_ (AGIC).
+Azure Kubernetes Service provides several ingress controller options including:

+- **Application routing add-on** &mdash; an NGINX-based managed ingress controller add-on.
+- **Application Gateway Ingress Controller (AGIC)** &mdash; an ingress controller which integrates with Application Gateway.
+- **Application Gateway for Containers** &mdash; is the successor to AGIC that additional features and scale.

 HTTP application routing add-on (preview) for Azure Kubernetes Service (AKS) will be retired on 03 March 2025.

 ## RECOMMENDATION

 Consider disabling the HTTP application routing add-on in your AKS cluster.
-Also consider using Application Gateway Ingress Controller (AGIC) instead to protect application endpoints.
+Also consider migrating to an alternative ingress controller.

 ## EXAMPLES